 OVERVIEW: The Mertz Gilmore Foundation's Climate Change Solutions program funds individuals and groups who promote greater use of clean energy, develop renewable sources of energy, and those who are engaged in research and education on climate change.

 IP TAKE: They don't have the deepest pockets, but they want to be a major player on climate change.

-For initiatives and programs that claim they want to meet those aims, the Foundation won't just evaluate the program itself, but also the applicants' ability to work in partnership with other groups, as well as their ability to raise additional funds for proposed work.
 To apply, send a letter of inquiry of fewer than three pages via email.
 Mertz Gilmore has multiple deadline submissions annually, so grantseekers need to keep a close watch on the Foundation's website for those deadline announcements.